-At the 2019 HLPF, leaders will focus on six of the 17 goals: education, work, inequalities, climate, peace and partnership.
+At the 2019 HLPF, leaders focused on six of the 17 goals: education, work, inequalities, climate, peace and partnership.
 Governments won't achieve any of these goals unless they meet Goal 6.
-That's why a WaterAid delegation will be heading to New York, participating in the Forum and hosting events – to make sure governments don't forget, or ignore, how crucial water, sanitation and hygiene are to ending poverty.
+That's why a WaterAid delegation went to New York, participating in the Forum and hosting events – to make sure governments don't forget, or ignore, how crucial water, sanitation and hygiene are to ending poverty.

-During HLPF 2019 our main aims are to:
+During HLPF 2019 our main aims were to:

 Boost attention to the need for urgent action to address the global WASH crisis, because WASH is central to reducing inequalities and achieving the SDGs.

 Highlight links between WASH and the SDGs in focus this year, presenting concrete proposals, case studies and potential solutions regarding sanitation workers (Goals 8, 10 and 16), climate change (Goal 13), and financing (Goal 17 on partnership).
 Learn about these connections in our briefs >

 Share our expertise on national-level implementation, and press for global accountability for policy integration and financial commitment towards reducing inequalities in access to WASH.

 Lacking access to clean water, decent toilets and good hygiene stops people having an equal chance to be healthy, educated and financially secure.
 We're urging the UN to prioritise reaching the furthest behind first and ensure more equitable and inclusive finance.